GrASPE: Graph based Multimodal Fusion for Robot Navigation in Unstructured Outdoor Environments: Our Algorithm: GrASPE

 \subsubsection{Visual Feature Extraction}

 We utilize a ResNet\cite{resnet} based pipeline to extract image features $f_{img}$ from the camera RGB image $I_{t}^{rgb}$.
-We incorporate CBAM\cite{woo2018cbam} module between the network layers to perform spatial and channel attention toward the important visual features.
+We incorporate a CBAM \cite{woo2018cbam} module between the network layers to perform spatial and channel attention towards the important visual features.
+The input image $I_{t}^{rgb}$ is of size $320 \times 240$ (i.e., $w = 320$ and $h = 240$).
+The ImgNet branch in Fig. \ref{fig:sys_architecture} includes a ResNet18 backbone with CBAM layers added similar to \cite{woo2018cbam}.
+The output feature vector $f_{img}$ of dimension $40 \times 1$ is obtained by passing through a $Sigmoid()$ activation layer.